Should You Install Run Flat Tyres on Your Car?

 Another downside of their weightier construction is that they have an effect on rolling resistance, which results in slightly higher than average fuel consumption when compared to a traditional tyre.

-All the reinforcement and rigidity translates into a firmer ride.
-This may not bother some, but it’s important if you are sensitive to a change in ride, especially over rough surfaces or those inner city potholes.
+All the reinforcement and rigidity translate into a firmer ride.
+This may not be bothersome, but it’s important if you are sensitive to a change in ride, especially over rough surfaces or those inner-city potholes.